Why you may have received a declined application

 Review your ChexSystems report and dispute any errors

 If you have a declined application, you can access your Fair and Accurate Credit Transaction Act (FACTA) report from ChexSystem.
 You can also access your consumer disclosure report to better understand the reasons behind your denial.
-Check out a Sample Report to see what it may look like.
 If there are errors be sure to dispute the information.